johannesstroebele91/Portfolio-Website/README.md

   * stylesheets: styling of the application
   * main.ts: bootstraps the application (it loads everything and controls the startup of the application)
-  * index.thml: starting point of the application (JavaScript code for inserting reusable components, login functionality, working links due to different routing with Express)
+  * index.thml: starting point of the application (JavaScript code for inserting reusable components, login functionality, Express)
 * .gitignore: text file that tells Git which files or folders to ignore in a project
 * angular.json: provides workspace-wide and project-specific configuration defaults for build and development tools provided by the Angular CLI
 * package.json: provides metadata of the project as well as handles the dependency management with Node package manager
-* proxy.conf.json: used for setting up proxy for API requests
-* server.js: main configuration file for the Express application to handle actions such as the HTTP server, proxying API requests, routing, and serving of static files

 # 4. Design Mockup
 It was created with [Figma](https://www.figma.com/) based on the [Concept](https://github.com/johannesstroebele91/GitHub_User_Dashboard/wiki/Concept/).
 The link to the design can be found here: [Figma GitHub User Dashboard](https://www.figma.com/file/nWGswJQDBkAM0IAn1371YH/GitHub-User-Dashboard)